input-output-hk/cardano-metadata-submitter/README.md

 Note that if you modify fields that already have attestation signatures associated with them, those attestation signatures will be removed as they are no longer valid.

+To only attest to one field, and not both, you can use flags. `-N` attests just the name, and `-D` attests just the description.
+By default, both fields are attested if you provide an attestation key.

 ### Adding an ownership signature

 Any number of signatures can be provided for each field in an entry, allowing multiple identities to attest to the validity of each metadata field for a given subject.
 The Goguen Metadata Registry also uses ED25519 signatures to verify ownership of a particular entry.
 Ownership is claimed by signing the entire entry, and only one ownership signature can be provided.
 You can sign for ownership as follows: